Equizyme/cs117-p2-starter/Retrospective.md

 # Retrospective

-- name: TODO
+- name: Gabe Cavazos
-- email: TODO
+- email: Gabriel.r.cavazos@gmail.com

 ## Learning

-TODO - Detail one new thing that you learned when working on this project.
+If you use variables in an if else branch and nowhere else you need to define them at the start.

 ## Known issues or Bugs

-TODO - Detail any bugs that you could not solve before the deadline.
+NA

 ## Bugs fixed in the instructor provided code

-TODO - List all the bugs that you fixed in the starter code.
+NA

 ## Sources used

-TODO - List any sources you used when working on this project.
+ZyBooks, classmates.